-In Re: The Election for Verified Petition (specify referendum) for Recount

-Petitioner (name of petitioner) alleges and shows to (specify the clerk or body with whom the referendum was filed):

-- 1. That Petitioner was an elector who voted upon the referendum in the election held on (specify date of election); - 2.
-That Petitioner is informed and believes that a (mistake or fraud) has been committed in (specify each ward or municipality) in the counting and return of votes cast for the referendum of (specify referendum); and/or - 3.
-That Petitioner (is informed and believes) or (knows of his/her own knowledge) that:

-(Specify other defects, irregularities or illegalities in the conduct of the election).

-Wherefore: Petitioner requests a recount of (specify each ward or municipality in which a recount is desired; each ward need not be specified if a recount is requested for all wards within a jurisdiction).
+In I Re: The Election for (specify referendum) Verified Petition for Recount itione s filed es and shows to (specify the clerk or body with whom the referendum 1.
+That election ho voted upon the referendum in the election held on (specify date of 2. ward believes that a (mistake or fraud) has been committed in (specify each counting and return of votes cast for the referendum of (specify 3.
+That Petitioner (is informed and believes) or (knows of his/her own knowledge) that: (Spec eify other defects, irregulari ties or illegalities in the conduct of the election). ount of (specify each ward or municipality in which a recount is fied if a recount is requested for all wards within a jurisdiction).
+Dat ted thi s day of · Pet itione r pet ition a ly sworn, on oath, state that the matters contained in the above except for those allegations stated on information and belief, which I Pet itione r Sub oscrib ed and sworn to before me t his, Not tary P ublic (or other person authorized to a dminister oaths) My (spec Com mission Expires

-Dated this \\\\\\, \\\\.

-Subscribed and sworn to before me this \\\\\\ day of \\\\\\, \\\\.

-Notary Public (or other person authorized to administer oaths)